 This resource is for people who apply for or get home care services through a Community Care Access Centre (CCAC) in Ontario.
 It explains how to make a complaint about services, and how to appeal if the complaint does not result in a satisfactory decision.

 Identity thieves try to use your personal information to take money from your bank account, shop with your credit card, or even commit crimes in your name.
-This booklet explains how to spot the warning signs of identity theft, how to protect yourself, and what you can do if it happens to you.
+This publication explains how to spot the warning signs of identity theft, how to protect yourself, and what you can do if it happens to you.

 Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.